 The ideal solution in terms of your first group insurance coverage is to opt for a basic plan (life insurance, disability insurance, prescriptions and travel) and combine it with a health care spending account in the desired amount.
 This conditions your employees to use their plan reasonably, so you can effectively manage your costs over the long term, yet provide an attractive benefits package.
 In other words, you’ll be able to stay within budget and your employees will have a group plan they can appreciate.

 One last point: when establishing your first group insurance plan, you may also want to consider setting up a pension plan as well!
-Get ahead of this next stage of your growth process by consulting the following link: VRSP for small businesses.
+Get ahead of this next stage of your growth process by consulting this article.